 Best Collapsible Dog Ramp – Laura James Portable Folding Pet Ramp

-This no-frills dog ramp is great value for money when it comes to the best dog ramp, but that doesn’t make it inferior to any of the other products.
-The marketing for this product lets us know that it’s built with arthritic dogs in mind; it can carry up to 90kg and has a high traction walking surface making this an ideal dog ramp for heavy breeds such as Mastiffs and Labs.
+This no-frills dog ramp is the cheapest in the list, but that doesn’t make it inferior to any of the other products.
+It’s a fantastic asset for a smaller or lighter dog, with a weight limit of up to 4.5kg acceptable.
+The marketing for this product lets us know that it’s built with arthritic dogs in mind.

-As the name suggests, this dog ramp folds and unfolds again.
-At less than 5kg, this dog ramp is also very light to carry and pack away, meaning it is probably going to be a good pick for holidays and regular trips in the car.
+As the name suggests, this dog ramp is easy to collapse and unfold again.
+At less than 5kg, it’s also very light to carry and pack away, meaning it is probably going to be a good pick for holidays and regular trips in the car.

-- Some reviews mention it might be a bit steep for some dogs
+- Might be a bit steep for some pooches

 Best Dog Ramps For High Cars – PetSafe Happy Ride Extra Long Ramp

 There are going to be some makes of car which needs bigger or longer ramps.
-Therefore, if you have a truck or a 4×4, it’s worth investing in this super-long model for dogs to walk up and down easily.
+Therefore, if you have a bit of a truck or a 4×4, it’s worth investing in this super-long model for a dog to easily walk up and down.

-This telescopic dog ramp is one of the best dog ramp options online, the flat surface has an anti-slip surface and even better, this longer ramp can support up to 140kg in weight.
-This means it not only compacts down easily for storage, but its surface is also amongst some of the most durable you’ll find on the web.
+This telescopic dog ramp is one of the top rated online, and even better, it can support up to 140kg in weight.
+This means it not only compacts down easily for storage, its surface is amongst some of the most durable you’ll find on the web.

 - May be a little expensive for some people